BSDExabio/PSP/JAX_build__summit/README.md

   * update `cc_toolchain_config.bzl` (both `tool_paths` and `inclusions`)
     * I have them commented out in the `cc_toolchain_config.bzl` link above.
   * Clean the Bazel environment.
 Run the `--expunge` command and remove bazel-[cache/tmp], as noted above.
+* Build log: https://gist.github.com/proutrc/d4bc637555d3624d8aa4ccf6a65f348f (`undeclared inclusion(s)` is back!.
+Seemingly further along.)
+   * NOTE: I have played with adding realpath and the linked path to the toolchain config (both at same time even).